zerok/i-owe-you-one/README.md

 beverage in the same price region 😉) for their help and support esp. related to open source/free software projects.
 No particular order has been applied here.

+Also, please note that this list is far from complete 😉

 - [Jannis Leidel][]: I don't even know where to start.
 Describing him as Django and OSS hero should give you a hint 😉
 - [David Malon][] for his [tiny fix][gocode_fix] in GoCode that gave it GB